brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 -XX:+UseShenandoahGC -XX:ShenandoahGCMode=iu -XX:ShenandoahGuaranteedGCInterval=1000000 -XX:AllocatePrefetchStyle=1
 ```

 See more tuning options [here](https://wiki.openjdk.org/display/shenandoah/Main).
 The "herustic" and "mode" options don't change much for me (except for "compact," which you should not use).
-Like ZGC, Shenandoah does not like AllocatePrefetchStyle=3.

-Note that Shenandoah is not in Java 8.
+> Note:  that Shenandoah is not in Java 8.
 Its also not in any Oracle Java builds!
 If you are a Java 8 user, you must use Red Hat OpenJDK to use Shenandoah.
+Like ZGC, Shenandoah does not like AllocatePrefetchStyle=3.

 Download Links:
  - [Red Hat Developer](https://developers.redhat.com/products/openjdk/download)
  - [Adoptium Marketplace](https://adoptium.net/marketplace/)